Frequently Asked Questions

 PDi also offers Interactive Enhanced Entertainment for A-Series to take patient entertainment to the next level by providing internet access to your patient TVs.
 Ask about upgrades to PDi’s standard medTV Smart interface, which provides patients with access to a web browser, news sites, and social media.
 It is best used with PDi’s healthcare grade wireless keyboard.

-All SW-Series or earlier model PDi modular televisions are compatible with the Android Modules by PDi, which can be added anytime.
+All SW-Series sold in the Middle Eastern Region or earlier model PDi modular televisions are compatible with the Android Modules by PDi, which can be added anytime.

 The PDi A-Series wall-mounted televisions are compatible with hearing aids.
-Easily connect the hearing aids to the TV via Bluetooth for an improved experience.
+Easily connect the hearing aids to the TV via wireless Bluetooth technology for an improved experience.